Memorable Manitobans: Arthur Coates “Ace” Emmett (1872-1959)

 Born at Cambridge, England in 1872, he was connected with motoring and highways for most of his life.
 He started his years of service to motorists as a youngster when he worked as a “flag boy,” carrying a red flag in front of the first coke-burning horseless carriages to warn pedestrians of their approach.
 He was one of the first men to drive a car in England and bought his first car there in 1896.
 As an employee of an early distributing firm, he shipped seven “road rollers” to Capetown, South Africa at the beginning of the Boer War, the first time the British Army used motor transport.

-On 1 December 1917, he married Lillie Matthews (?-1960) at Winnipeg.
-They had three children: Arthur Charles Emmett, Aileen Constance Emmett (wife of John Frederick “Jack” Gargett), and Muriel Florence Emmett (wife of Richard Philp).
+On 1 December 1917, he married Lillie Matthews (?-1960, daughter of Samuel Matthews) at Winnipeg.
+They had three children: Aileen Constance Emmett (1919-1998, wife of John Frederick “Jack” Gargett), Arthur Charles Emmett, and Muriel Florence Emmett (?-1999, wife of Richard Philp).
 He was an honorary life member of the Carleton Club.

 “Mr. and Mrs. John Gargett,” Winnipeg Tribune, 18 August 1941, page 8.